envi/olesia-khomchyn.github.io/docs/Options_and_Limitations.md

 Also, the ```$filter``` query option supports the following logical operators:

-The logical **and** operator evaluates to true if both the left and right operands evaluate to true, otherwise it evaluates to false.
+The logical **and** operator evaluates True if both the left and right operands evaluate True, otherwise it evaluates False.
 ``` json title="Example"
 https://api-demo.envi.net/odata/Inventory?$filter=classificationName eq 'MEDICATION' and inventoryNo eq 'DEXAMT'

 ```
-The logical **or** operator evaluates to true if one of the left or right operands evaluates to true, otherwise it evaluates to false.
+The logical **or** operator evaluates True if one of the left or right operands evaluates True, otherwise it evaluates False.

 ``` json title="Example"
 https://api-demo.envi.net/odata/Inventory?$filter=classificationName eq 'MEDICATION' or contains(inventoryDescription, 'DEXAMT')

 ```
-The **in** operator returns true if the left operand is a member of the right operand.
-The right operand must be either a comma-separated list of a values, enclosed in parentheses, or a single expression that resolves to a collection.
+The **in** operator returns True if the left operand is a member of the right operand.
+The right operand must be either a comma-separated list of values, enclosed in parentheses or a single expression that resolves to a collection.
 Also, the **in** operator enables a shorthand way of writing multiple **eq** expressions joined by **or**.

 ``` json title="Example"
 https://api-demo.envi.net/odata/Inventory?$filter=classificationName eq 'MEDICATION' or classificationName eq = 'DEXAMT'